Frequently Asked Questions about the Law School Admission Test (LSAT)

 To begin your self-assessment as to how to best prepare for the LSAT, it is a good idea to take a practice LSAT exam.
 Here are some ways to do this:

-- The Law School Admission Council (LSAC) offers a free real LSAT exam on its website at www.lsac.org, to help applicants determine their test preparation needs.
+- The Law School Admission Council (LSAC) offers three full, free LSAT tests through its "Official LSAT Prep" program to help applicants determine their test preparation needs.

 - You can also consult print or online materials published by commercial test prep companies, which typically include self-assessments.
 If you are considering online materials, take advantage of any free practice lessons or practice opportunities first to make sure that the method and program will be useful and practicable.